jodastephen/railmodel/CR2-Streatham-SWLondon.md

 * CR2 changing to Northern (City) Southbound at AGL in 54-57m at 6tph (+9m)
 * LHD-WAT changing to Northern (West End) at WAT changing to District at CHX in 53-59m at 4tph (+10m)
 * CR2 changing to District at VIC in 55-57m at 6tph (+10m)
+* LHD-WAT changing to Victoria at VXH changing to District at VIC in 54-59m at 4tph (+10m)
 * LHD-WAT changing to BAL-VIC at CLJ changing to District at VIC in 57-61m at 4tph (+13m)

 From Epsom to Moorgate (4m better)